-The US multi-billion-dollar NMD pro-gramme is intended to bolster North American defences in light of these indecipherable circumstances.
-Despite restrictions imposed by the ABM treaty, the Russian "Euro-Pro" missile defence proposal indicates that the treaty may undergo changes to reflect con-cerns of the former Cold War rivals, while re-maining the foundation of non-proliferation efforts.
-This, in addition to the inevitable in-tegration of NMD into NORAD, provides a sufficient catalyst for Canadian foreign policy makers to extend support without further delay.
-Intransigence may jeopardize decades of confidence building, fragment the effective operational management of the Command, and undermine the plethora of benefits realized as a result of the joint institution.
+The US multi-billion dollar NMD program is intended to bolster North American defences in light of these indecipherable circumstances.
+Despite restrictions imposed by the ABM treaty, the Russian "Euro Pro" missile defence proposal indicates that the treaty may undergo changes to reflect concerns of the former Cold War rivals, while remaining the foundation of non-proliferation efforts.
+This, in addition to the probable integration of NMD into NORAD, provides a sufficient catalyst for Canadian foreign policy makers to extend support without further delay.
+Intransigence may jeopardize decades of confidence building, fragment the effective operational management of the Command and undermine the plethora of benefits realized as a result of the joint institution.

-Canada's defence objectives have consistently emphasized the requirement to strengthen the relationship with the US military to ensure that Canadian and US forces are interoperable and capable of combined operations in key areas.
-The quintessential domain of interest for both nations is the sovereign control over the North American approaches and territories.
+Canada's defence objectives have consistently emphasized the requirement to strengthen the relationship with the US military to ensure Canadian and US forces are interoperable and capable of combined operations in key areas.62 The quintessential domain of interest for both nations is the sovereign control over the North American approaches and territories.
 Recent probes of the continent by Soviet strategic bombers and the daily challenge of non-traditional threats continue to provide a sobering perspective to NORAD supporters and critics alike.

-Canada's ability to effectively prosecute the surveillance and control mission as a partner relies increasingly on burden-sharing through contributions such as modern fighter and maritime surveillance aircraft.
+Canada's ability to effectively prosecute the surveillance and control mission as partners relies increasingly on burden sharing through contributions such as modern fighter and maritime surveillance aircraft.
 Unfortunately, rust-out of existing equipment has diminished Canada's capability in these areas.
 It is therefore imperative that measures such as the CF-18 and CP-140 modernization projects, which are currently in their planning stages, commence as soon as possible.

-NORAD exemplifies a binational economy of effort through cost and resource sharing.
-From the combined efforts of the NWS to splitting the personnel obligation, the defence of the continent has proven to be more efficient and cost-effective when embraced collectively.
-As discussed, the DCINC NORAD's indirect influence on North American defence policy and US decision-making is also noteworthy.
-In his words, (through greater support to NORAD) "Canada can ex-pect a renewed emphasis on the alliance, gained through the validation of its continued value to both countries."
+NORAD exemplifies a bi-national economy of effort through cost and resource sharing.
+From the combined efforts of the NWS to splitting the personnel obligation, the defence of the continent has proven to be more efficient and cost effective when embraced collectively.
+As discussed, the DCINC NORAD indirect influence on North American defence policy and US decision making is also noteworthy.
+In his words, [through greater support to NORAD] "Canada can expect a renewed emphasis on the alliance, gained through the validation of its continued value to both countries."
 It is simply a matter of prudence that Canada expands its contribution to NORAD not only to address security concerns, but also to ensure the relevance of its involvement in the Command while maintaining continental unity.